AlexanderSalter/MMM-Instagram2020/README.md

 Update the following:
 ```
-useHttps: true,                 // Support HTTPS or not, default "false" will use HTTP
++useHttps: true,                                                         // Support HTTPS or not, default "false" will use HTTP
-httpsPrivateKey: "/home/pi/MagicMirror/config/ssl/magicmirror.key",     // HTTPS private key path, only require when useHttps is true
++httpsPrivateKey: "/home/pi/MagicMirror/config/ssl/magicmirror.key",     // HTTPS private key path, only require when useHttps is true
-httpsCertificate: "/home/pi/MagicMirror/config/ssl/magicmirror.pem",    // HTTPS Certificate path, only require when useHttps is true
++httpsCertificate: "/home/pi/MagicMirror/config/ssl/magicmirror.pem",    // HTTPS Certificate path, only require when useHttps is true
 ```

 ### Install MMM-Instagram2020